blackslashcreative/pacmen-factory/README.md

 Download the files.
 You can work on it locally, or upload to your web server.

 ## Usage
-Open pacmen.html with a code editor like [Visual Studio Code](https://code.visualstudio.com/download) and modify it as needed.
+Open index.html with a code editor like [Visual Studio Code](https://code.visualstudio.com/download) and modify it as needed.
+Most of the JavaScript is in the file pacmen.js

 ## Support
 If you need help with your JavaScript project, you can email me here: [help@blacksla.sh](mailto:help@blacksla.sh)